C21 Student Advisory Board

 the church in the 21st century center

 The Student Advisory Board is comprised of Boston College undergraduate students.
 The board meets bi-monthly to connect about ideas for the center, engage in dialogue about the Catholic Church and explore greater questions surrounding their faith.
 The main task of the board is to plan for, promote, and host Agape Latte.
-In addition, this year the Student Advisory Board will be helping to promote the new C21 iPhone App.
 If you are interested in joining the Student Advisory Board please contact Karen Kiefer at firstname.lastname@example.org to set up an interview.
 Please note that our board members honor a two-year commitment.

 Sabrina Caraffa, '15